Foot Locker to buy two retailers for $1.1 bln - WSJ

-Foot Locker is expected to announce the acquisitions of California-based shoe store chain WSS for $750 million and Atmos, a Japan-based streetwear brand, for $360 million as soon as Monday, the Journal reported citing people familiar with the matter.
+Foot Locker is expected to announce the acquisitions of California-based shoe store chain WSS for $750 million and Atmos, a Japan-based streetwear brand, for $360 million as soon as Monday, the Journal reported here citing people familiar with the matter.
+(Reporting by Uday Sampath in Bengaluru; editing by Vinay Dwivedi)

 Our Standards: The Thomson Reuters Trust Principles.